Elmer Wayne Henley: 1973

 On January 20, 1973, Corll moved to the Princessa Apartments on Wirt Road in the Spring Branch district of Houston.
 Two weeks later, on February 3, he abducted and killed 17-year-old Joseph Allen Lyles.
 Lyles had known both Corll and Brooks for several months prior to his disappearance; he had lived on Antoine Drive—the same street upon which Brooks resided in early 1973.
 According to Brooks, Corll had wanted him to assist in restraining Lyles, but he refused; in response, Corll overpowered and bound the teen before Brooks hurriedly left Corll's apartment.
 Lyles's body was later buried on a sandbank on Jefferson County Beach.
 (Note: Lyles's body would remain undiscovered until August 1983.)

-One month later, on March 1, Corll vacated the Princessa Apartments; he briefly resided in an apartment on South Post Oak Road before moving into his father's former residence at 2020 Lamar Drive in Pasadena on March 19.
+One month later, on March 1, Corll vacated the Princessa Apartments; he briefly resided in an apartment on South Post Oak Road before moving into his father's residence at 2020 Lamar Drive in Pasadena on March 19.
+Corll briefly lived with his father, stepmother and half-brother at this address before they vacated the property.